Klongrich/beta/README.md

 # trading page

-This page will allow you to buy and sell your nfts on either a layer 2 chain, etheruem, binance smart chain, Solona, Cardano , Neo, Tron, Tezos, Polkadot, Cosmos, and many other smart contract platforms  ...
+This page will allow you to buy and sell your nfts on either a layer 2 chain, etheruem, binance smart chain, Solona, Cardano , Neo, Tron, Tezos, Polkadot, Cosmos, and many other smart contract platforms!